sheltermanager/asm3/doc/manual/options.rst

   account to use.
 The destination account here denotes where the money will be moved to.
 If you do not set one, ASM will use the first bank account on file.

+* Income account for sales tax: If you are creating matching transactions from payment records and there is a tax/VAT/GST value present, the system will write a transaction to deposit the tax into the target bank account from the income account you nominate here, giving you an easy way to track your tax burden while keeping your bank balances correct.

 * Expense account for transaction fees: If you are creating matching transactions from payment records and there is a fee present, the system will write a transaction to deduct the fee from the target bank account and send